Visual Arts: Graphic Arts, Murals, Painting, Visual Arts, Works on paper

 Back from Belgium, I attended Rice University in wonderfully hot and humid Houston, TX.
 I earned a BA in Art and French, then a BFA in painting, and an MA in Art History.
 During graduate study, I encountered a work whose untold story began to open before me, becoming the subject of my thesis, The Double Portrait of Two Men in the Museum of Fine Arts, Houston.

 And the story blossomed again with stunning new research on the part of several scholars, leading to my recent paper, Beloved Disciple: Vittore Belliniano and a Double Portrait of Two Men, which explores the possibility that the exalted Venetian Renaissance painter Giovanni Bellini and his head of studio were lovers.

-I taught art history for several years at the museum school, painted my most exquisite mural in a private bathroom, and became a single mother of two.
+I taught art history for several years at the museum school, painted one of my most exquisite mural in a private bathroom, and became a single mother of two.
 But I yearned for the ocean!
 Not the Gulf of Mexico, the Pacific Ocean, which I had never even seen.
 And Northern California to be specific, because friends had told me “Your kind of people live there.”

 My boys and I left town in a converted school bus with a wood stove and beds.
 We found Point Arena located with its lighthouse on a jutting tip of land WEST of the San Andreas fault.